What Is Risk Assessment in SMS

 - Red equals high risk; and

-- Some organizations will add additional gradients to further distinguish the level of exposure, such as orange, and light/dark red.
+- Some organizations will add additional gradients to further distinguish the level of risk exposure, such as orange, and light/dark red.

-Defining the identifiable markers for a given level of probability and a given level of severity is critical for a consistent/proper use of a risk matrix, as well as defining ALoS in your organization.
+Defining the identifiable elements for a given level of probability and a given level of severity is critical for a consistent/proper use of a risk matrix, as well as defining ALoS in your organization.

 2 - Define Probability in Risk Matrix